 Don't move cash around or switch banks.
 As the lending institution reviews your mortgage loan application, you will likely be instructed to provide bank statements for recent months on your checking accounts, savings accounts, money market funds and other liquid finances.
 Your lending institution looks for a steady rise and fall of your money each month, in the interest of avoiding fraud.
 Changing banks or moving money to another account - no matter the reason - might make it difficult for your lender to review your funds.

-Don't give cash directly to your seller (generally in cases of "for sale by owner") to be considered earnest money.
-Your good faith deposit does not belong to the seller: it is actually yours until the sale closes.
-Some sellers may not know that the good faith funds must be used for your expenses upon closing.
+Don't give funds directly to your seller (generally in cases of "for sale by owner") to be considered earnest money.
+As a rule, your good faith money is yours, not the seller's until the deal closes.
+Although your seller might not realize this, any good faith funds must be used for the buyer's closing expenses.
 We recommend that you put the funds into a trust account, or get a neutral person, like a lawyer to hold them until the deal closes.
-Should your home purchase fail, your contract with the seller should dictate where your earnest money should go.
+If your sale falls through, the contract with the seller should document to whom the earnest money should go.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.